 In the case of a serious accident, the first 4 minutes are the most crucial in saving a life.
 This is why trained first aiders are vital in any organisation.
-Find out more about the key benefits to first aid training.
+Find out more about the key benefits of first aid training.

 “It will never happen to me…”

 Potential hazards are everywhere, even in the workplace.
 Every year hundreds of people are injured at their place of work.
-Accidents may arise from situations or equipment where you least expect it, so it is easy to become complacent and to fall into the trap of thinking it will never happen to you.
-The truth is, medical emergencies can happen anywhere and at any time, so preparedness is key.
+Accidents may arise from situations or equipment where you least expect it, so it is easy to become complacent and fall into the trap of thinking it will never happen to you.
+The truth is that medical emergencies can happen anywhere and at any time, so preparedness is key.
 Failure to do so could leave your employees at risk and your professional reputation damaged, as well as leading to a loss of productivity and even litigation.

 Six Key Benefits of First Aid Training

-Every employer has a duty and a legal responsibility to ensure that their first aid provision at work is adequate, up to date and appropriate.
-Here are six key benefits of first aid training for your staff.
+Every employer has a duty and a legal responsibility to ensure that their first aid provision at work is adequate, up-to-date and appropriate.

 1. First Aid Training Can Save Lives

-Arguably the most important benefit of undertaking first aid training is because it can save someone’s life.
-According to a British Red Cross Study, up to 59% of deaths are the result of an injury, and may have been prevented if first aid had been administered immediately.
+Arguably the most important benefit of undertaking first aid training is that it can save someone’s life.
+According to a British Red Cross Study, up to 59% of deaths are the result of an injury and may have been prevented if first aid had been administered immediately.
 First aid training gives your staff the confidence and ability to react immediately to an incident, injury or illness.
 A fast response can make a difference between life and death, particularly in incidences of choking, cardiac arrest, poisoning or anaphylactic shock.

 2. First Aid Training Can Help Prevent the Situation from Becoming Worse